-The Neighbourhood Plan will last until 31 March 2031.
-During this time, it is likely that the circumstances which the Plan seeks to address will change.
+The Neighbourhood Plan will last for a period of 15 years.
+During this time it is likely that the circumstances which the Plan seeks to address will change.
 The Neighbourhood Plan will be regularly monitored.
 This will be led by East Langton Parish Council in conjunction with Harborough District Council as the local planning authority on at least on an annual basis.
 The policies and measures contained in the Plan will form the core of the monitoring activity, but other data collected and reported at the Parish level relevant to the delivery of the Neighbourhood Plan will also be included.